zokahn/week2/README.md

 	HTML5 (jinja2) : For Form and Table

+## Docker project by Bart van den Heuvel
+Using the code of this project to 'Dockerize' an application.
+Just picked this project as a simple flask-mongo project to put in a container.
+Then run it on Docker, in a Docker Swarm via a Dockerfile.
+Also running it Kubernetes in different.
+All while showcasing different options and features of the container platforms.

+This containerization containts two containers
+- Application container (this code)
+- MongoDB container

+The Dockerfile and Kubernetes yaml files will take care of everything.
+However action need to be taken to activate the containers and to use the running application.
+These actions and steps are listed below on each platform.

+### Kubernetes

+To run the application
+'''
+kubectl create -f week2-pod.yaml
+'''

+To have a local networkport forward to the webserver running in the pod (connect your browser to http://localhost:8081 after)
+'''
+kubectl port-forward week2 8081:5000
+'''

 ## Set up environment for using this repo:

 This is the classic deploy method: